boozallen/sdp-labs/try-it-out/docs/pages/pipeline-configuration-file.rst

 Understanding the Pipeline Configuration File
 ---------------------------------------------

-In this step, we will be going over the pipeline configuration file that has already been placed within the `sample application
+In this step, we will be going over the pipeline configuration file that has already been created and placed within the `sample application
-GitHub Repository`_ we already created for you.
+GitHub Repository`_.

 .. _sample application GitHub Repository: https://github.com/boozallen/sdp-labs-sample-app

-The `pipeline_config.groovy`_ file is a file where organization-wide settings can be configured for your DevSecOps pipelines.
+The `pipeline_config.groovy`_ file is a file where organization or project-wide settings can be configured for your DevSecOps pipelines.
-This repository will contain your business organization or project’s configuration file, which specifies the organization-wide libraries you’d like to utilize within the platform, the application environments, your pipeline templates, and more.
+It contains the organization-wide libraries you’d like to utilize within SDP, the application environments, your pipeline templates, and more.

 For this lab, the `pipeline_config.groovy`_ file that will be able to perform static quality analysis using SonarQube and to build a Docker image if the given code reaches a certain code quality based on the analysis.